Jojendersie/Epsilon-Intersection/README.md

 The configuration system of epsilon works as follows:

 All files expect to include the config.hpp (or depend on it).
 The repository only contains a defaultconfig.hpp.
 This should be copied and renamed accordingly.
 Thus, you can use epsilon as submodule in other repositories.
 Since the new (renamed) config file is not part of this repository you can change it as you want.
+You only need to make sure the file is found from your compiler if parsing the epsilon files.

 Range of Functions